bradfordlemley/stated-library/README.md

 All of the tooling -- DevTools, etc. -- can be applied to local state, too!

-Todo: local `Stated Libraries` could be a really useful ... need more examples.
+Todo: local Stated Libraries could be a really useful ... need more examples, need to figure out how life-cycle-related methods/hooks apply.

-# Stated Libraries for any state
+## Stated Libraries for any state
-`Stated Libraries` were developed as a solution to State Management for applications, but they are a general solution for anything that manages `state`.
+`Stated Libraries` were developed as an alternative to State Management for javascript applications, but they are a general solution for anything that manages `state`.

 If you have a library with pieces of `state` scattered throughout various object properties, e.g. `this.isFetching`, and it needs to notify clients when these properties change, consider combining them into a single immutable managed `state` property and converting it into a `Stated Library`.